Beatriz Calvo-Peña, PhD

 Spanish Linguistics and Literature, Translation, Cultural Studies with a focus in press and music, Women Studies, Spanish for professional purposes (business, nursing, marketing).

-Beatriz Calvo-Peña is Assistant Professor of Spanish at Barry University.
+Beatriz Calvo-Peña is Associate Professor of Spanish at Barry University.
 She has worked in several universities both in the United States and Spain, where she has lectured both in Spanish and English.
 She completed her PhD at University of Miami with summa cum laude in 2006 and moved to Virginia, where she taught undergraduate and graduate level courses on Spanish language, literature and cultural studies at Christopher Newport University.
 After teaching two years at Saint Louis University in Madrid she was appointed Postdoctoral Researcher at Universidad Carlos III, where she taught courses in online journalism and social media.
 Later on, she taught English for Specific purposes at Universidad Camilo José Cela.
 She has been awarded grants and academic awards from renowned institutions, including the National Endowment for the Humanities, University of Miami, Florida International University and Spain’s Ministry of Education.